mouloud240/mouloud240/README.md

 - 👋 Hi, I’m @mouloud240
 - 👀 I’m interested in App and web dev
 - 🌱 I’m currently learning Next JS and Flutter
-- 💞️ I’m looking to collaborate on Websites Front end
+- 💞️ I’m looking to collaborate on Websites Front end and Open source Flutter Apps
 - 📫 How to reach me mouloudhasrane24@gmail.com
 - ⚡ Fun fact:   The first Bug was a real bug